dgaydukov/cert-spring5/files/spring5.md

 Send `curl -H "Content-type: application/json" -d 'ck"}' http://localhost:8080/person`

 To set return type of controller or method you can use `@ResponseStatus`.
-There are 2 ways to have map between your exceptions and http status codes
+There are 2 ways to have map between your exceptions and http status codes.
+You can also add your own implementation of `HandlerExceptionResolver` or use one of the default to map exceptions to http statuses.
+You can also directly throw `ResponseStatusException`
 ```java
 package com.example.logic.ann.misc;